 5. Escape for a weekend adventure

 Got a time-poor groups of mates with hardly any holiday left?
 You can still go adventuring, and further than you think.
 Much Better Adventures and Explorers Connect specialise in quick but adrenaline-fulled trips – climbing Mount Toubkal, a husky safari in Finland or hiking in Slovenia, anyone?
 Or organise your own short-haul trip – a quick hop over to the Alps means you can get a long weekend of skiing in, four days in the Norwegian fjords is plenty of time for a canoe trip and France’s laid-back Les Pins Sec is the perfect base for three days of surfing.
+Find my favourite weekend adventures here.

 This post is sponsored by Party Houses.